SourTarte/hackathon-project-constcollection/README.md

 Admin panel to add, edit or delete Media, Art Categories, Exhibitions, or About sections.

-There is no functionality to create register a user so this is only avaliable to the artist/curator who is given a log in.
+There is no functionality to register a user so this is only avaliable to the artist/curator who is given a log in.

 ![Admin Panel](documentation/Admin-panel.png)